VanuatuN/Group3/README.md

 **Figure 5:**  Speedup using MPI+OpenMP for system of 2916 atoms size.

+The optimal combination within one node for 78732 as well as 2916 is nPEs 8 and nthreads  4, however the differences are minor.

 ### Acknowledgments

 - This model is based on the widely accepted Lennard-Jones potential and may require further customization for specific applications.